Nanaai01/SIEM-INTERNSHIP-PHASE-1/use-case-1-brute-force-detection/README.md

 DETECTION USE CASE: BRUTEFORCE DETECTION

 SCENARIO DESCRIPTION

 The threat to be simulated is a bruteforce attack.
 This would aid SOC Analyst how to detect, identify and respond to brutforce attacks

 OBJECTIVE

--The SIEM should detect a failed login attempt
+The SIEM should detect a failed login attempt

 TOOLS USED
 - SIEM: Splunk Instance and Splunk Forwarder